Skoda Citigo review

 The Citigo’s build quality is just as impressive as in Skoda’s more expensive models, and it feels far more robust than rivals such as the Suzuki Alto.

 The interior is also packed with useful storage.
-There’s a large glovebox, a decent cubby in front of the gearlever and deep bins in the front and rear doors, while SE models and above get pockets in the front seats.
+There’s loads of useful storage, including a large glovebox, a decent cubby in front of the gearlever and deep bins in the front and rear doors, plus SE models and above get pockets in the front seats.

 Opening the tailgate reveals a 251-litre boot, which can be extended to 959 litres by folding the standard 60:40 split rear bench.
 You don’t get a totally flat load bay, but you can solve this by adding the £60 variable boot floor, which also creates a handy hidden storage compartment.